2024-2025 Graduate Course Catalog

 II.
 Electives: 18 credits

 The 18 credits of electives allows students to extend their core knowledge and skills in directions of their choice.
-Students can select from graduate-level courses in the iSchool, including those from the MS Information Systems or MS Applied Data Science programs.
-In selecting courses that are not LIS-focused, students should consult with their faculty advisor to ensure their appropriateness and consider how the electives will add to their knowledge and skill set as an emerging professional.
+Students can select any graduate-level course in the iSchool, including those from the MS Information Systems or MS Applied Data Science programs.
+Up to six credits may be taken from other approved graduate programs.
+In selecting courses that are not LIS-focused, students should consult with the program director to ensure the appropriateness of the courses and consider how the electives will add to their knowledge and skillset as an emerging professional.
+Courses outside of the iSchool must receive permission prior to registration to be used as elective credit.
+Listed below are some recommended classes.

 III.
 Exit Requirement: 3 credits